 Basically, everything you do that you don’t quite enjoy but you need to do it anyway: laundering, cleaning the house, cooking, the above, etc.

-Even though I’m good shape now, it’s wasn’t always like that.
+Even though I’m in good shape now, it’s wasn’t always like that.
 I was a fat little boy.
 But I wanted to change.
 That’s why, I started exercising.
 Hitting the GYM, running, doing pushups.
 Before I did it a few times per week now I exercise every day.

 I get up around 06:30 so I can train for about 40 minutes.